Kirchlinteln

 Kirchlinteln (/de/) is a municipality in the district of Verden, in Lower Saxony, Germany.
 Its central village is situated approximately 6 km east of Verden, and 40 km southeast of Bremen.
 It is surrounded by the Linteln Geest (also called the Verden Heath) which is dominated by woods, hills, heath and small villages.
-Within the last decades many people decided to build their homes in Kirchlinteln or to buy old cottages in this region because of its picturesque landscape and its location close to the cities of Bremen and Hanover.
+Over the last few decades many people have decided to build their homes in Kirchlinteln or to buy old cottages in this region because of its picturesque landscape and location close to the cities of Bremen and Hanover.

 Kirchlinteln belonged to the Prince-Bishopric of Verden, established in 1180.
 In 1648 the Prince-Bishopric was transformed into the Principality of Verden, which was first ruled in personal union by the Swedish Crown - interrupted by a Danish occupation (1712–1715) - and from 1715 on by the Hanoverian Crown.
 The Kingdom of Hanover incorporated the Principality in a real union and the Princely territory, including Kirchlinteln, became part of the new Stade Region, established in 1823.